 Educators for Maine Loan Program

-The Educators for Maine Loan Program is offered to individuals offers financial reimbursement for loan debt payment for those in the education field.
+The Educators for Maine Loan Program offers financial reimbursement for loan debt payment for those in the education field.
 Those educators that can apply can work at both public and private schools, be speech pathologists, and be other specialized staff within the state of Maine.
 The Educators for Maine Loan Program offers individuals the chance to be rewarded for their service in the educational field.
 Some childcare providers are also eligible to receive an award.

 Those individuals wishing to apply should meet at least these qualifications: